Miniature Cinnamon Rolls are bite-sized, gooey, and impossible to eat just one – they’re proof that the best things really do come in small packages.

 Instructions

-• Starting at one end, tightly roll up the dough and situate seam side down about a quarter of the way through.
+- Starting at one end, tightly roll up the dough and continue to roll seam side down about a quarter of the way through.

-• With a serrated knife or a string of floss, cut the dough into sections and position in a buttered pan (I used a mini cupcake pan).
+- With a serrated knife, cut the dough into 0.5" sections and place in a buttered pan (I used a mini cupcake pan).

-• Brush with remaining 2 Tbsp butter and cover with plastic wrap.
-Set on top of the oven to let rise again while you preheat oven to 350 degrees.
+- Brush with remaining 2 Tbsp butter and cover with plastic wrap.
+Let rise again while you preheat oven to 350°.

-• Remove rolls from pan and let cool for about 10 minutes.
+- Remove rolls from pan and let cool for 10 minutes.

 Author